 - Do not pack anything valuable in your checked suitcase in case it gets lost.

-- For the summer, you will need light casual clothes and a bathing suit as the beach is about 20 minutes from Yale.
+- For the summer, you will need light casual clothes.
+Think about bringing a bathing suit, as the beach is about 20 minutes from Yale.

-- You will need a heavy coat for winter, which is December though February.
+- You will need a heavy coat and multiple layers for winter, which is December though February.
 OISS can recommend nearby places to buy a good winter coat at a discount if you don't have one.
 Be sure to also review our Winter Resources page.

 - You will need an assortment of footwear: sandals for summer, warm waterproof boots for winter, and comfortable sneakers or flat shoes for walking around campus.